movika/public.docs.movika.com/sdk/ios/get-started.md

 ```

-To get access to git repositories, make an inquiry to the support@movika.com.
+To get access to git repositories, make an inquiry to the sdk@movika.com or support@movika.com.

 Replace YOUR_TARGET_NAME, go to the Podfile folder and run the command:

 ```
 $ pod install
 ```